 Walk with Mary

-The apparition of Our Lady of Guadalupe to Saint Juan Diego significantly marked the history of our continent.
+The apparition of Our Lady of Guadalupe to St. Juan Diego impacted the history of our continent in significant ways.
 For centuries the miraculous image of Our Mother has called Catholics back to the faith and moved others to embrace the faith.
 Today, Our Lady continues to empower our evangelization efforts with her constant proclamation of the Gospel.
-Most importantly, as the Patroness of the Americas and the Star of the First and New Evangelization, Our Lady calls us to encounter and accompany the stranger in our midst.
+Most importantly, as the Patroness of the Americas and the Star of the First and New Evangelization, she calls us to encounter and accompany the stranger in our midst.

 Miracle of Our Lady of Guadalupe, Chronology of Events